BendyLand/BendyLand/README.md

 📫 You can reach me at ben.d.landrette@gmail.com.

-😄 Pronouns: he/him, they/them, that thing over there...
-(I'm not very picky; call me whatever is easiest).
+😄 Pronouns: he/him, they/them, it/that, hey you...
+(I'm not very picky; call me whatever's easiest.)

 ⚡ Fun fact: I'm a twisty puzzles enthusiast.
 My "morning crossword" equivalent is:
  - 2x2 > 3x3 > 4x4 > 5x5 Rubik's cubes, followed by